MSR-2910/Business-360_Power-BI/README.md

 4. **Supply Chain**: Provides insights on reliability and forecast accuracy to understand supply chain performance.

-5. **Executive View**: Offers an integrated overview of key insights tailored for executives.

 ## Project Objectives

 - Implement data analytics using Power BI.